mjfrigaard/katacoda-scenarios/format-shape-data/step5.md

 *numer of rows?*

 ```
+# click to copy code
 base::nrow(BobRoss)
 ```{{copy}}

 *distinct rows (note this returns a tibble!)*

 ```
+# click to copy code
 dplyr::distinct(.data = BobRoss)
 ```{{copy}}

 *how about we check to see if they're identical?*

 ```
+# click to execute code
 identical(x = nrow(BobRoss), y = nrow(dplyr::distinct(BobRoss)))
 ```{{execute}}